Bachelor of Business Administration Human Resource Management Concentration

 JRSSB Infographic Pathways

-In the first year of the program, all business students take the same 10 foundational courses in order to gain core business knowledge.
+In the first year of the program, all business students take common foundational courses in order to gain core business knowledge.
 This allows students to experience a variety of business fields in order to decide which is the best fit.
-In the second, third and fourth years of studies, you will take the required courses to pursue an concentration in Human Resource Management.
+In the second, third and fourth years of studies, you will take the required courses to pursue a concentration in Human Resource Management.

 BBA degree with concentration